 The lifespan of your air conditioner or furnace is highly dependent on installation quality and regular maintenance.

 Unfortunately, there will come a time when even the most properly maintained furnace or air conditioner can go on no longer.
 According to a recent American Home Comfort Study, the lifespans of different equipment tend to hover around the same marks.
 A properly maintained and installed furnace can last 20 years while an air conditioner and heat pump can last around 16 years and 14 years, respectively (on average).
 As you can imagine, heating and cooling technology progresses immensely over such a long period of time.
-Here are some reasons why you should replace your old HVAC system if it is approaching the end of its lifespan:
+Here are some reasons why you should replace your old HVAC system if it is approaching the end of its lifespan:A new HVAC system can be a huge leap in efficiency.

 Even a new, minimum efficiency air conditioner or furnace can be a significant jump in efficiency.
 The old furnace in your basement may only be originally rated at 60% to 70% AFUE.
 In order to comply with national regulations, furnaces manufactured today have to be rated at a minimum of 80% AFUE.
 This is a 10% to 20% increase in efficiency, and we are not even taking into account that your old furnace may have even become less efficient over the years.
 The same goes for air conditioners.
 Old efficiency requirements were set at 10 SEER.
 Nowadays, air conditioners must be at least 13 SEER.
 That is a 30% increase in efficiency just by switching to a minimum efficiency system.
 Frigidaire offers units that reach high levels of HVAC system efficiency.
-Think of the energy savings you will see when you replace an old air conditioner or furnace with one of these high-efficiency units.
+Think of the energy savings you will see when you replace an old air conditioner or furnace with one of these high-efficiency units.New systems contain features that reduce noise.

 Old units may get, for lack of a better word, clunky as they age.
 All of those years of hard work and exposure to either outdoor elements or poorly insulated interior spaces (i.e. basements, attics and crawlspaces) can take their toll on even the highest-quality unit.
 While regular preventative maintenance might help stave off the effects of the elements on your unit, eventually it may start becoming loud while it operates.
 A new system will not have those problems because they are, of course, brand new and contain additional system features that can help reduce noise.
 Our iQ Drive air conditioners and heat pumps are some of the quietest systems in the industry – down to 59 decibels.
-Noise reduction features in new units include:
+Noise reduction features in new units include:- Compressor Sound Blanket: Your compressor is the noisiest part of your central cooling system.
+It is really like the heart of your unit – it pumps the refrigerant through your system and has a bit of a beat.
+The compressor sound blanket helps muffle the noise your compressor makes as it works to cool your home.

 - Swept-Wing Fan Blades: These aerodynamic fan blades work smoothly and quietly for premium performance and low noise levels.